| Founded | Founded in 1956 in or near Lake View |

 In the year 1974 Bob Biedron, the younger brother of Andy Biedron started back up Simon City calling the group “Old Simon City.
 This group fought with groups like the Latin Kings in the mid-1970s and gained quite a bit of strength.
 The Latin Kings were down the street at Cortland and Whipple now and Old Simon City was at Mozart and Cortland and Albany and Armitage in Logan Square.
 In 1977 Old Simon City began to decline in numbers and in 1978 they were no longer active.
 After Simon City disbanded Spanish Cobras arrived in 1978 immediately followed by the YLO Cobras.

-According to court documents, on Saturday April 12, 1975 Bimbo and his friends were hanging out in front of the apartment buildings on that street corner of Leland and St. Louis in the Albany Park neighborhood.
+According to court documents, on Saturday April 12, 1975 Bimbo and his friends were hanging out in front of the apartment buildings on the street corner of Leland and St. Louis in the Albany Park neighborhood.
 These Royals had just finished cleaning up gang graffiti a while ago and were admiring their work when a group of Latin Kings came by and started causing problems.
 A little while ago Bimbo was trying to bring peace with Latin Kings but it only lasted a couple weeks due to Latin Kings still trying to steal Simon City Royal sweaters.
 One of the Latin Kings known as William “Pothead” Lewis had a gun on him.
 The Royals then went and got paint sticks from inside the buildings to use as weapons and chased the Kings down and that is when Pothead fired his gun causing the Royals to Scatter, he ended up shooting Bimbo 4 times, killing him on that Saturday night on St. Louis and Leland.
 William Lewis was later convicted of the shooting but since there were circumstances that could point to self-defense, he was only given 20-25 years for the murder (People V. Lewis, June 24, 1981).

 Bimbo was murdered in the streets and not too long after his brother Jeff “Tuffy” Gilfillan was killed on Paulina Street by Latin Eagles.
 Both brothers were leaders and now both lie dead in the same year.
 Now that these brothers were gone the Royals were left without a leader for the next few years.
 At the same time in 1975 Larry “Larkin” Morris of the Insane Popes was gunned down by Gaylords in the streets.